j1nz/content-cache/README.md

 # LoveCoding\ContentCache

-ContentCache is a simple package - for web service (API) that helps you cache your content on server and response to clients - One cached, one time redering for everyone.
+ContentCache is a simple package - for web service or any web need to that helps you cache your content on server.
+One time handle, more time using.

 ## Installation